Ladvien/ladvien.github.io/_posts/2020-06-15-arduino-nano-33-bluetooth-low-energy-setup.md

 I've seen this send-n-receive'ing data from BLE referred to as "UART emulation."
 I think that's fair, UART is a classic communication protocol for a reason.
 I've also see the comparison as a good mental framework for how our BLE code will work.

 We will have a `rx` property, where we can get data from a remote device and a `tx` property, where we can send data.
-Throughout my Arduino program you'll see my naming convention following this analog.
+Throughout the Arduino program you'll see my naming convention using this analog.
 That stated, there are clear differences between BLE communication and UART.
 BLE is much more complex and versatile.

 ### Data from the Arduino Microphone
 To demonstrate sending and receiving data we probably need to have some data to send.
 For the sending end (`tx`) we are going to grab information from the microphone on the Arduino Sense and send it to remote connected device.
 I'll not cover the microphone code here, as I don't understand it well enough to explain.
 However, here's a few good reads: